RSS

 18. Would you buy this house?

 This is a fantastic, straightforward question to ask a home inspector.
-Depending on their answer, you and your clients can get more details on the inspector’s overall confidence in the home’s value.
+Depending on their answer, you and your clients can learn more about the inspector’s overall confidence in the home’s value.
 The response to this question must be based on the inspector’s inspection, not aesthetics or home type.
 Would they buy the home in its current condition?

 Questions to Ask After the Home Inspection